clungu/clungu.github.io/_posts/2018-06-14-Monitoring media for terrorisim with AI.md

 # Conclusions

-To recap our jurney today:
+To recap our journey today:
 * Trained a "terrorism" media filter (to weed out all the can-can stories)
 * Parsed the text into structured format
 * Enriched data with external or implicit information